-Cornell Laboratory of Ornithology (CLO) developed digital autonomous recording units (ARUs) that record for periods of up to 7 weeks in duration.
-Acoustical methods play a prominent role in avian monitoring efforts because many birds can be heard more reliably and at much greater ranges than they can be seen; however several limiting factors may reduce the effectiveness of acoustic techniques.
-We address the limiting factors of observers monitoring birds acoustically and of protocols monitoring birds that may be missed by traditional observation methods and provide solutions and sample data that enhance DoD's capacity to monitor avian resources on and around DoD lands and analysis and summary of these data.
+Cornell Laboratory of Ornithology (CLO) developed digital autonomous recording units (ARUs) that record for periods of up to 10 weeks in duration (improved from 7 weeks).
+Acoustical methods are important for avian monitoring because many birds can be heard more reliably and at much greater ranges than they can be seen; however several limiting factors may reduce the effectiveness of acoustic techniques.
+We addressed the limiting factors of observers monitoring birds acoustically and of protocols monitoring birds that may be missed by traditional observation methods and provide solutions and sample data that enhance DoD's capacity to monitor avian resources on and around DoD lands and analysis and summary of these data.